Overv/Open.GL/content/transformations.md

 This matrix is called the *identity matrix*, because just like the number `1`, it will always return the value it was originally multiplied by.

-Let's look at the most common vector transformations now and deduce how a matrices can be formed from them.
+Let's look at the most common vector transformations now and deduce how a matrix can be formed from them.

 Translation
 --------